knacktick/thermostat/README.md

 Each MAX1968 TEC driver has analog/PWM inputs for setting output limits.

-Use the `pwm` command to see current settings and maximum values.
+Use the `output` command to see current settings and maximum values.

 | Limit       | Unit    | Description                   |
 | ---         | :---:   | ---                           |